dag-andersen/khaos-monkey/README.md

 [Chaos Engineering](https://principlesofchaos.org/) is the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production.
 Netflix created the project called, [*Chaos Monkey*](https://github.com/Netflix/chaosmonkey), in 2011 which kickstarted the Chaos Engineering discipline.

-**khaos-monkey** is simple Chaos monkey built for kubernetes.
+**khaos-monkey** is a simple chaos monkey built for Kubernetes.
 All it does is randomly terminating pods following specific rules.
-The project focuses on simplicity, being lightweight and streamlining chaos applied the the workload. *khaos-monkey* is built in rust with [kube-rs](https://github.com/kube-rs/kube-rs).
+The project focuses on simplicity, being lightweight, and streamlining chaos applied to the workload. *khaos-monkey* is built in rust with [kube-rs](https://github.com/kube-rs/kube-rs).

 ## How is this monkey different from similar tools?

-I created this tools because the tools i found didn't fit my use-case very well.
-Tools like [kube-monkey](https://github.com/asobti/kube-monkey) forces you to add labels to every single resource you want the chaos monkey to target. **khaos-monkey** takes another approach and focuses on having equal rules for all pods in a given namespace. **khaos-monkey**' main use-case is to target whole namespaces.
-It is built on the philosophy that all systems/services should be resilient enough that a few "crashes" doesn't result in downtime.
+I created this tool because the tools I found didn't fit my use case very well.
+Tools like [kube-monkey](https://github.com/asobti/kube-monkey) force you to add labels to every single resource you want the chaos monkey to target. **khaos-monkey** takes another approach and focuses on having equal rules for all pods in a given namespace. **khaos-monkey**' main use case is to target whole namespaces.
+It is built on the philosophy that **all** systems/services should be resilient enough that a few "crashes" doesn't result in downtime.

-In my experience if you are orchestrating a huge kubernetes cluster and installs a chaos monkey and let it up to the developers to remember to add specific labels to their workload, then they will forget about it.
-Close to no one will remember to opt-in and therefore we can't have confidence in that the services can withstand basic turbulence/crashes.
+In my experience, if you are orchestrating a huge Kubernetes cluster and installs a chaos monkey and let it up to the developers to remember to add specific labels to their workload, then they will forget about it.
+Close to no one will remember to opt-in and therefore we can't have confidence that the services can tolerate random failure/crashes.
-This way kind of "forces" the developer to take an active decision...
-Choose to opt-out or make sure that my service actually can handle occasional crashes.
-If inclusion in the chaos targeting is not default... then no one will remember to opt-in and no resilience will be ensured.
+Targeting whole namespaces kind of "forces" the developer to take an active decision...
+Choose to opt-out or make sure that my system/service can survive occasional crashes.
+If being chaos targeting is not default... then no one will remember to opt-in and no resilience will be ensured.

 This is kind of how they did it at Netflix.
-Not forcing their "engineers to architect their code in any specific way"[link](https://netflixtechblog.com/netflix-chaos-monkey-upgraded-1d679429be5d), but instead have a chaos monkey that indirectly forces their engineers to built their system resilient enough to survive incidents.
+Not forcing their "engineers to architect their code in any specific way"[link](https://netflixtechblog.com/netflix-chaos-monkey-upgraded-1d679429be5d), but instead, have a chaos monkey that indirectly forces their engineers to build their system resilient enough to survive incidents.

-Another great tool is [litmus](https://litmuschaos.io/) (which i am a huge fan of).
-It is much more advanced and better suited for big mature infrastructure - but it can be be a bit cumbersome to install and may be overkill for smaller experimental clusters.
+Another great tool is [litmus](https://litmuschaos.io/) (which I am a huge fan of).
+It is much more advanced and better suited for big mature infrastructure - but it can be a bit cumbersome to install and may be overkill for smaller experimental clusters.
 This monkey is simple to install and is very lightweight.
+Running litmus on your local [kind](https://kind.sigs.k8s.io/) or [minikube](https://minikube.sigs.k8s.io/) cluster can be a bit overkill and resource-intensive.

 # 3 Modes

 ### Percentage of pods killed
 The monkey will kill a given percentage of targeted pods.
 The number is rounded down.

 > *Example*: if you run the monkey with `./khoas-monkey percentage 55` and your `ReplicaSet` has 4 pods the monkey will kill 2 random pods on every attack.

 ### Fixed number of pods killed
-If set to `fixed` they will kill a fixed number of pods each type.
+If set to `fixed` they will kill a fixed number of pods in a ReplicaSet.

 > *Example*: if you run the monkey with `./khoas-monkey fixed 3` and your `ReplicaSet` has 5 pods the monkey will kill 3 random pods on every attack.

 ### Fixed number of pods left
 If set to `fixed_left` they will kill all pod types until there is a fixed number of pods left.

-> *Example*: if you run the monkey with `./khoas-monkey fixed-left 3` and your `ReplicaSet` has 5 pods the monkey will kill pods until there is 3 left.
-In this case it would kill 2 pods.
+> *Example*: if you run the monkey with `./khoas-monkey fixed-left 3` and your `ReplicaSet` has 5 pods the monkey will kill pods until there are 3 left.
+In this case, it would kill 2 pods.

 # Pod Targeting